 Turn the tap and the water flows, as if by magic.
 Or so it seems.
-The reality is considerably different, however.
-Delivering high-quality drinking water to our customers is a scientific and engineering feat that requires considerable effort and talent to ensure the water is always there, always safe to drink.
+As it turns out, the reality is quite different.
+Delivering high-quality drinking water to our customers is a scientific and engineering feat that requires considerable effort and talent in order to ensure the water is available and safe to consume at all times.

-Because tap water is highly regulated by state and federal laws, water treatment and distribution operators must be licensed and are required to complete on-the-job training and technical education before becoming a state certified operator.
+Because tap water is highly regulated by state and federal laws, water treatment and distribution operators must be licensed and are required to complete specialized training and technical education before becoming a state certified operator.